9AD589B1/StatisticalInferenceCourseProject/Part1/StatisticalInferenceCourseProjectPart1.md

 TrialsMean <- round ( mean ( ExpMatrixMeans$ExpMeans ), 2 ) #Compute the mean of sample means from the simulated trials
 ```

 Our theoretical mean is 5, and the mean of our sample means is 5.01.
-Since these means are very close, we demonstrate the center of means from our multiple trials is virtually the same as the theoretical mean.
+Since these means are very close, we've demonstrate the center of means from our multiple trials is virtually the same as the theoretical mean.
 This behavior is also expected according to the Central Limit Theorem.

 ##Sample Variance Versus Theoretical Variance

-To assess the sample Variance versus the theoretical variance, Let's compare the standard deviations of our sample means to the theoretical standard deviation
+To assess the sample variance versus the theoretical variance, let's compare the standard deviations of our sample means to the theoretical standard deviation.

 ```r